Access

 Access to the shop, café and castle is down a steep tarmac ramp.

-There is an adapted toilet in this area. - From the visitor centre, there is a steep tarmac path down to the castle and a bridge into the keep.
+There are currently no mobility scooters on site, but two wheelchairs are available. - From the visitor centre, there is a steep tarmac path down to the castle and a bridge into the keep.
 There are paths throughout the castle, all in tarmac or bound gravel.

 - Visitors enter the castle through the gatehouse.